The Best Tracker Funds

 Firstly look for low cost and simplicity.
 There are many types of index trackers so it’s best to choose something you’re comfortable with and that you understand.

-Personally, my best tracker funds list is very short as my entire portfolio contains just two index tracker funds:
+Personally, my best tracker funds list is very short as my entire tracker portfolio contains just one or two funds:

 Best Tracker Funds #1